 If your domain is newer than that, don’t worry.
 There are still plenty of things you can do to improve your SEO ranking.
 I’ll get to those later in this post.

 If you purchased your domain from another person (as in, it already existed), you’ll want to make sure it wasn’t a spammy or inappropriate site before you bought it.
 That can hurt your ranking.

 You can use this tool to check your site’s domain authority for free.
 You can also see a list of backlinks that currently point to your site.

-How do I find the best keywords for my website?
+Where do I find the best keywords for my small business website?

 The best type of keywords to use are medium and long-tail keywords.
 These are 3-5 word phrases (ex: ‘Harry Potter enamel pin’ vs. ‘enamel pin’).